Azure/azure-sdk-for-python/sdk/webpubsub/azure-messaging-webpubsubservice/README.md

 Connections to Web PubSub can belong to one user.
 A user might have multiple connections, for example when a single user is connected across multiple devices or multiple browser tabs.

-### Connection

-Connections, represented by a connection id, represent an individual websocket connection to the Web PubSub service.
-Connection id is always unique.

 ### Message

-A message is either a UTF-8 encoded string, json or raw binary data.
+Using this library, you can send messages to the client connections.
+A message can either be string text, JSON or binary payload.

 ## Troubleshooting